 But Why Stop There?

-In fact, aside from a few situations where a separate account is absolutely necessary (HSA’s, retirement accounts, etc.), you really only need one account.
+In fact, aside from a few situations where a separate account is absolutely necessary (HSA’s, retirement accounts, money market accounts, etc.), you really only need one account.

 That’s right.
 I’m just going to come right out and say it—if you have a budget, you don’t need a savings account at all.

 All your money can sit happily in your checking account while your budget keeps track of the jobs they have to do, whether that’s saving for a new car, buying groceries this weekend, or just sitting around indefinitely in case you suddenly lose your job.

 But what about interest?
 Well, yes, it’s nice to earn interest on the money you’re saving anyway.
 That’s why for the past 15 years at YNAB, we’ve recommended folks keep one checking and one savings account.
 But we’ve always dreamed of the day when we could cut that down to just one account.
 In fact, in a similar blog post from way back in 2010, Jesse said this:

-“Honestly, if I could find a checking account that paid a great interest rate, I’d have one account and let my budget take care of everything else.”
+“Honestly, if I could find a checking account that paid a higher interest rate, I’d have one account and let my budget take care of everything else.”

 Ladies and gentlemen, for many of us, Jesse’s dream has become a reality.
 Many legitimate online banks are offering checking accounts with 2.25+ percent interest rates (at the time this blog was written).
-SoFi and Aspiration Bank are just a couple of the more-popular options not to mention a host of smaller, regional banks that can sometimes do even better.
+SoFi and Aspiration Bank are just a couple of the more-popular options not to mention a host of smaller, regional banks and credit unions that can sometimes do even better.
 Now, these may not be right for everyone, but they could be just right for you.
 I myself just opened one of these high-yield checking accounts and I’m very excited to finally achieve the ultimate YNAB goal of having just one account for all my savings and checking!

 So what about you?
 Is your account structure giving you a headache?
 Why not start by closing just one account today.
 And if you do, let us know on Facebook, Instagram, or Twitter.
 We’d love to hear from you.